zellwk/javascript/readme.md

 Note: This collection is ESM only and cannot be used with CommonJS.

-You can use these libraries in the frontend even if you don't use a bundler.
-Please read [this article](https://zellwk.com/blog/node-modules-in-frontend-without-bundlers/) for more info.

-## Installation and usage
+## Installation and usage with npm

 You can install the library with npm: